rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/5-sealed-secrets.md

     ```

-8. 🪄 🪄 Log in to ArgoCD - you should now see the SealedSecret chart in ArgoCD UI.
+8. 🪄 🪄 Log in to Argo CD - you should now see the Sealed Secret application in Argo CD UI.
 It is unsealed as a regular k8s secret 🪄 🪄

-    If you drill into the `SealedSecret` on Argo CD's UI - you should see the `sonarqube-auth` secret has synced automatically:
+    If you drill into the `SealedSecret` -  you can verify that the `sonarqube-auth` secret has synced automatically:

     ![argocd-sonar-auth-synced.png](images/argocd-sonar-auth-synced.png)